17 July 2024 • Alums Green Scholarship Strengthens HWS-Western NY Connections By Natalia St.Lawrence '16

 Over the years, Green’s volunteer commitments to HWS, including serving on the Board of Trustees, brought him closer to his alma mater, but the scholarship and its recipients have deepened and personalized that connection.

-Today, former Green Scholar Calvin Klube ’23 works with William at his company, Ginkgo Residential in Charlotte, N.C.
+Today, former Green Scholar Calvin Klube ’23 works with Green at his company, Ginkgo Residential in Charlotte, N.C.
 Klube, who serves as an asset manager and acquisitions analyst, will travel to East Aurora for the July reception to deliver remarks at the event.

 “When we first created the scholarship, we didn’t think about it as personalized.
 We just knew we wanted to do something purposeful and we didn’t want capable students to be deterred by the sticker price of higher education,” Green says.